Share this page:

 the most beautiful craft I've ever seen!

 Definition of a 'Planet': What makes something 'beautiful'?
 Is a Picasso painting beautiful?
 Or do you prefer a photograph?
-Or perhaps the first solo craft ever created by a beloved three year old is where beauty lies for you.
+Or perhaps the first frog paper craft ever created by a beloved three year old is where beauty lies for you.

 Definitions are created by people to describe the universe that surrounds us.
 But we don't have a 'King of Definitions' to tell us when we've got it right!
 Sometimes we all agree on what something means and sometimes we don't.